Sandflies in New Zealand: the Milford menace and what you can do about them

 The obvious:

-• Seal your tent/vehicle, close any vents.
+• Seal any doors and windows.
 The holes of fly mesh are usually too large, so you need something finer.
-Or, make your life easier by securing comfortable accommodation ahead of time.

 • Cover exposed skin – consider a stylish fly veil over your hat.

 • Move around: sandflies are more likely to find you if you are stationary.
-Did you know in Māori legend, the namu (sandfly) was created to deter people from lingering in the most scenic parts of the country?
-How true.
+In Māori legend, the namu (sandfly) was created to deter people from lingering in the most scenic parts of the country.
+They’re very affective at that too.

 The reasonable: